Unlocking The Guitar Neck

 Unlocking the guitar neck is my own method of creating a library of chords and scales easily.
-Invented by me back in the mid-90's, whilst at college.
+I came up with the idea back in the mid-90's, whilst at college.

 It's main purpose is to encourage students to make their own chord/scale book, as opposed to buying a shiny one from the store, full of fancy pictures, that'll get shelved in a few weeks.